Wal-Mart steps up its online game with help from stores

 This is an effort to compete with Amazon's successful Prime subscription service, which provides free two-day shipping in the United States for $79 a year.

-Using stores as fulfillment centers that are closer to customers allows Wal-Mart to offer same-day delivery and next-day delivery of online orders "at very low cost," said Joel Anderson, chief executive of Walmart.com.
+Using stores as fulfilment centres that are closer to customers allows Wal-Mart to offer same-day delivery and next-day delivery of online orders "at very low cost," said Joel Anderson, chief executive of Walmart.com.

 "Is it really efficient to use our stores.
 We've been picking and putting items in boxes for years," he added.
 "Ship from store is no different.
 We are picking items from the shelves and putting them in a box."